-From our establishment at meeting of 500 women at Redfern Town Hall as the Sydney Rape Crisis Collective to today.
+From our establishment at meeting of 500 women at Redfern Town Hall as the Sydney Rape Crisis Collective to today as Full Stop Australia.

-Unpaid workers provided crucial community services to support women who had been raped.
+1971 500 women met at Redfern Town Hall and established the Sydney Rape Crisis Collective.
+This was a group of unpaid workers who provided crucial community services to support women who had been raped.

-‘Girls in Schools’, a rape awareness programme for schools commenced, and led to many schools introducing self defence classes and assertiveness training for their students.
+1983 ‘Girls in Schools’, a rape awareness program for schools commenced and led to many schools introducing self-defence classes and assertiveness training for their students.

-Workers provided: 24/7 Telephone counselling for sexual assault survivors in NSW; On-call support - accompanied women to medical/other support, Police, Court; Outreach - visited survivors in their own homes or at refuges;
+1986 Workers provided: 24/7 Telephone counselling for sexual assault survivors in NSW.
+On-call support delivered to accompany women to medical appointments and other needs such as Police and Court appointments.
+Outreach provided through visits to survivors in their own homes or at refuges.

-Youth Worker employed to offer a specialist service to young women, as a survey outcome;
+A Youth Worker was employed to offer a specialist service to young women.

 Community education was provided to community groups, schools and tertiary institutions, discussion nights at Women’s Detention Centre;

-A sessional face to face counselling worker employed to meet increased demand;
+1987 – 1988 A sessional face-to-face counselling worker was employed to meet increased demand.

 Monthly open day for students seeking information on sexual assault/about the centre.

-Two Aboriginal counsellors were employed to work from ‘Balan Gundi’ (‘women’s place’);
+1989 Two Aboriginal counsellors were employed to work from ‘Balan Gundi’ (‘Women’s Place’).

 The service was promoted via Val Morgan cinema advertising.